BlueDoge/panic-at-the-loadbalancer/README.md

 # panic-at-the-loadbalancer
 A rude, "wizard"-like tool to execute a so-called "health check" against a linux ec2 instance or ip address.
-If the instance is healthy, it automatically joins the instance back to the specified target group.
+If the instance is healthy, it automatically joins the instance back to the specified elb target group.